fj222wh/L2/README.md

 - `getDate()` - Get the invoice date
 - `createInvoice()` - Generate the HTML invoice

-### Features
-- Create and configure a store
-- Add and manage customer orders
-- Add products and choose quantities for the cart
-- Update or remove products from an order
-- Calculate total sum of the order
-- Generate invoices in HTML format
-- Maintain a complete product catalog
-- Sort products by category in the product catalog

----

 ## Installation

 Follow these steps to set up the project: